kampersanda/rcomp/README.md

 ## Build instructions

-You can download and compile the library as the following commands.
+You can download and compile the library with the following commands:

 ```shell
 $ git clone https://github.com/kampersanda/rcomp.git